 Make your agent’s workday easier by implementing a single app that connects all your employees and customer workflow.

 With Connecteam’s employee app, it becomes a lot easier to motivate agents in call centers.
 How so?
-It allows you to keep everyone on the same page, to easily enhance daily procedures, to boost and better employee engagement and the company culture, to create an amazing internal communication channel, to minimize training costs, to enhance professional skills and much more.
+It allows you to keep everyone on the same page, to create an effective employee schedule, to easily enhance daily procedures, to boost and better employee engagement and the company culture, to create an amazing internal communication channel, to minimize training costs, to enhance professional skills, and much more.

 Connecteam offers an easy to use and intuitive employee app that easily allows you to motivate your call center agents.
-From group to private chats, a suggestion box, customizable surveys, live polls and so much more.
+Sign up for the free for life plan to get started.

 We want to take it even further and focus on three main points as to why rewards and incentives are so crucial to motivate agents in call centers: